NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_ARCHIVE_ROADMAP.md

 # 1. Primary Client KGE File Set Upload

-The precise form, protocol and software support for KGE File Set uploading [1] is to be elaborated...
+The precise form, protocol and software support for KGE File Set uploading [1] is to be elaborated.
+A key issue to consider will be the necessity and nature of end user authentication and authorization within the system (see other comments in other sections below).

 # 2. KGE Archive Server